For a limited run of six weeks only, the challenge you love is back.

 Each week a challenge winner will be invited to write a GUEST POST on Scribbles on Cocktail Napkins with LINKS to their own work.

-All the things I should have said aside, what does this encounter mean in context to your challenge?
+So what does this mean in context to your prompt?

 - ENCOURAGE other scribblers.
 Try to comment (reply) to at least three other submissions during the week.